msmagnanijr/msmagnanijr/README.md

 ### Hey! 👋 Welcome to my profile

 My name is Mauricio and I'm Cloud Engineer.
-I'm from Brazil and currently working at Red Hat.
+I'm from Brazil.

- - Red Hatter <3
  - 💙 In love with Openshift/Kubernetes

 ---